crazydonkey200/neural-symbolic-machines/README.md

 ## Memory Augmented Policy Optimization (MAPO)

 We use <a href="https://arxiv.org/abs/1807.02322">Memory Augmented Policy Optimization (MAPO)</a> to train NSM.
-It is a novel policy optimization formulation that incorporates a memory buffer of promising trajectories to reduce the variance of policy gradient estimates for deterministic environments with discrete actions.
-We also apply systematic exploration to improve exploration and marginal likelihood constraint to accelerate and stabilize training.
+It is a new policy optimization method that incorporates a memory buffer of promising trajectories to reduce the variance of policy gradient estimates for deterministic environments with discrete actions, for example, structured prediction and combinatorial optimization.

 <div align="middle"><img src="https://github.com/crazydonkey200/neural-symbolic-machines/blob/master/images/mapo.png" width="80%"></div>